zsk4/WhillansCatalogPaper/README.md

 6. Use the CatalogViewer.ipynb utility to view specific events

 ## Notes
-1. GNSS RINEX data and kinematic positions are also available at Zenodo DOI.
+1. GNSS RINEX data and kinematic positions are also available at DOI Forthcoming
 2. If you have questions, please leave a GitHub issue or email me.

 ## Citation